-The presented system corresponds to a preliminary prototype of the application, where the two tests performed were carried out using two visual object categories of Barcelona: traffic sign and bank logo.
-The models of these symbols were previously aligned and saved in order to perform the indexing over the database and test the system.
+In this paper, we have presented the first prototype of the Barcelona Mining Project.
+The two tests performed were carried out using two visual object categories of Barcelona: traffic sign and bank logo.
+The sample images of these symbols were previously aligned and saved in order to perform the indexing over the database and test the system.
 Next step of our research consists on integrating in the interface an option to generalize the process in order to retrieve any kind of image model given by the user.
-We also want to include more discriminative information into the descriptor, such as including color information.
+We also want to include more discriminative information into the descriptor, such as color descriptors.
 Also, we are studying alternatives in order to compare the robustness and speed of the hashing strategy.
 For example, a clear possibility is to learn off-line the keypoint descriptors so the indexing could be performed by means of a simple testing of a previously learnt classifier, as explained in [10].